-- Find your router brand and model.
-Look at the booklet you get with it or simply examine the device.
+- Find the brand and model of your router.
+Look at the booklet packaged with the device, ask the person to whom it belongs or simply examine it on your own.

 (Example #1: I have a TP-Link router.
 Looking beneath it, I can see the model is TL-WR841N.)

 (Example #2: I have a D-Link router.
 Looking at the control panel page, I can see the model is DSL-225.)